Create a not-so-spooky DIY Halloween Wreath using a simple paper mache Witch Hat, a feather wreath, and a few fun Halloween decorations!

-The supplies were purchased at a variety of local craft stores Michaels, Joann, & Hobby Lobby- hows that for egalitarian crafting??? *wink*…
+The supplies were purchased at a variety of local craft stores Michaels, Joann, & Hobby Lobby- how’s that for diplomatic crafting??? *wink*…